sinusphi/venvipy/README.rst

 ------------

 *VenviPy* is a desktop GUI to create, manage, and maintain many Python virtual environments from one place.
-It focuses on a fast workflow:
+It focuses on a fast, practical workflow:

-* create environments via a wizard (Python version, name, location, packages)
+* create environments via a wizard (Python version, location, pre-install packages)
 * keep an overview table of all environments in a directory
+* manage multiple environments at the same time with tabs
 * install / update / inspect packages with context-menu actions
+* open a console in the environment's context with one click

 VenviPy was originally built for \*NIX systems.
-Windows support exists via a platform abstraction layer, but should be considered experimental unless stated otherwise.
+Windows support exists via a platform abstraction layer, but should currently be considered experimental.

 |